Belton flintlock

 The Belton flintlock was a repeating flintlock design using superposed loads, conceived by Philadelphia, Pennsylvania, resident Joseph Belton some time prior to 1777.
 The musket design was offered by Belton to the newly formed Continental Congress in 1777.
 Belton wrote that the musket could fire eight rounds with one loading, and that he could support his claims "by experimental proof."
 Belton failed to sell the musket to Congress, and later was unable to sell the design to the British Army a year after the American Revolution.
 There are no records that indicate that the gun was ever supplied, and it is uncertain if or how exactly the Belton improvement operated.

 Musket design

+There are no known surviving examples of the musket Belton demonstrated to Congress.
+The only evidence of its existence is the correspondence between Belton and Congress.
+There are however two surviving examples in the United Kingdom's Royal Armories, including a novel improvement in the flintlock's function and safety features in the 1786 model, that also saw the inclusion of a contained port fire ignited by the first shot.
+A series of brass triggers would be pulled to advance the lock to the next flash hole, either to ignite the next stacked charge by cooking and dropping the flint or by use of the pre-lit port hole containing a slow burning Fuse or viscous fuel.